Thanks to some formulas, calculating Google Sheets days between dates has become a breeze.

 - It includes both the start and end date when calculating the number of working days

 - It considers Saturday and Sunday as the weekend days.
-So it counts all the days that are from Mon-Friday.
+So it counts all the days that are from Monday to Friday.

-While this may work well in most of the cases, there are two common scenarios where you may want to tweak this formula:
+While this may work well in most cases, there are two common scenarios where you may want to tweak this formula:

 - You need to exclude public holidays from the working days

 - Your weekends are different.
-For example, you may only get Sunday as the weekend and Saturday is working day for you.
-Or you are from countries where weekend days are Friday and Saturday (and not Saturday and Sunday)
+For example, you may only get Sunday as the weekend, and Saturday is a working day for you.
+Or you are from countries where weekend days are Friday and Saturday (and not Saturday and Sunday).

 Use Google Sheets to Calculate Days Between Dates For Workdays While Excluding Public Holidays

-For this to work, you need to have a list of holidays that you want to exclude.
+For this to work, you must list the holidays you want to exclude.

 In most companies, they provide a holiday calendar that you can use.
 Or if you’re a freelancer or small business, you can create this yourself too.